apache/beam-site/_posts/2016-04-03-presentation-materials.md

 <!--more-->

-This is the first of many steps the Apache Beam community will take to create high quality presentation materials.
-The Beam community has worked together to ensure these materials are accurate, up-to-date, and relevant.
-This initial release includes the following presentation materials:
+As a community, we want to build a shared collection of high quality presentation materials.
+This initial set includes the following slide decks:

 * The Apache Beam model
     * Long version